Nottingham Caesars

 The club played in the BAFA Premier North in both the 2013 and 2014 seasons before being placed in the second tier of British American Football following a reshuffle of the League structure.
-They hold four Divisional titles to their name having won their division in 1995, 1997, 2003 and 2008.
-The club reached two Division 1 bowl games in both 1997 and 2003, both ending in defeat.
+They hold seven Divisional titles to their name having won their division in 1995, 1997, 2003, 2008, 2021, 2023 and 2024.
+The club has reached three Division 1 bowl games, losing in both 1997 and 2003,but defeating the Rushmoor Knights 49–9 in 2024 following their promotion to the Premiership North.

 History

 The Caesars began play in 1992, in competition with the cross-town Nottingham Hoods.
 The Hoods saw some success including a conference championship in 1992 under the leadership of import players Mike Grossner and Vic Quirolo.
 The Hoods stopped play in 1994, and this boosted the Caesars considerably, who then posted an undefeated 10–0 record in 1995.
 Since then, the Caesars have seen moderate success, with 3 conference championships including a trip to the Britbowl in 1997, ending in defeat to the Redbridge Fire 26–7.

 Although the team lost out to the Tamworth Phoenix in the 2008 semi-finals, due to the league reshuffle the team earned promotion and in 2008 played in the BAFL 1 South West Conference.
 The Caesars struggled in 2009 picking up just two wins, 2010 was even less successful with their only win coming at home to the South Wales Warriors on the last day of the season, however this was enough to keep them in Division 1.

 In 2012, the Caesars had a good season with an influx of Rookies joining already established players the "Big C" finished with a 7–3 record and made the playoffs.
 Unfortunately, the Caesars fell at the quarter-final stage away to the Berkshire Renegades.